 Almost all immigrants to the United States in the 19th century were Christians.
 Church records such as baptismal dates will note the mother and father, child, and their ages.
-In the case of my great-uncle's baptismal record found in Germany, it revealed the names of godparents and their occupations.
+In the case of my great-uncle's baptismal record found in Germany, it revealed the names of his godparents and their occupations.
 Old church records on genealogy sites are not free, however, you can get the information free by visiting the church where your ancestor was baptized.

 Valuable information can be obtained from the tombstones of your ancestors.
-In addition to the dates of birth and death, the names of parents, spouse, and children are often inscribed on the tombstone.
+In addition to the dates of birth and death, the names of parents, spouses, and children are often inscribed on the tombstone.
 If you cannot visit a cemetery, look into FindAGrave online which has tombstone records.

 Look into Immigration Records

 In bridging the gap between the old and new worlds of your ancestors, it is necessary to examine immigration records.
 The U.S. Archives has free information for passengers who landed at Ellis Island, New York, 1892-1951.
 It is available at the libertyellisfoundation online site.
-You must pay to view immigration records which appear on most genealogy sites.
+You must pay to view immigration records that appear on most genealogy sites.

-Join Online Genealogy Sites as a Last Resort
+Pay to Use Online Genealogy Sites as a Last Resort

-Knowledge is power and consequently, big genealogy sites that have compiled genealogy records won't share it freely.
+Knowledge is power and consequently, big genealogy sites that have compiled genealogy records won't share them freely.
 Ancestry hooks its members into paying for subscriptions by offering two weeks of limited access for free.
 Later, you will have to pay dearly to view historical records from both inside and outside the United States.
 Additional payments are necessary to view old newspapers and archives.
 I paid for all of this information from a fixed income.
 By the time I stopped my subscription, I was paying $60 monthly.
 I was able to trace some ancestors back to the 1500s but couldn't go any further back than identifying a paternal great-grandfather who was born in Chemnitz, Germany, in 1847.

 If you are going to pay for genealogy research, I would first suggest attempting to find as much information as you can through free sources.

-If you are really into genealogy research, I would suggest learning the language of your ancestor and traveling to their country of birth.
+If you are really into genealogy research, I would suggest learning the language of your ancestors and traveling to their country of birth.
 For me, that is learning German and making a trip to Austria, Switzerland, Chemnitz, and other places in Germany.

 © 2018 Paul Richard Kuehn